Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 F.3 Materials for Hearing

-- For each individual matter, parties shall email all relevant materials and documents necessary for the hearing to the Bankruptcy Court office at email@example.com and the email shall contain in the subject line the bankruptcy/estate file number and surname of the bankrupt.
-The system cannot accommodate large records.
-Accordingly, the parties shall exercise discretion in determining what materials are necessary.
+- For each individual matter, parties shall email all relevant materials and documents necessary for the hearing to the Bankruptcy Court office at firstname.lastname@example.org and the email shall contain in the subject line the bankruptcy/estate file number and surname of the bankrupt.
+As applicable, the parties shall also upload the relevant materials and documents to the CaseLines platform at least three days prior to the hearing date.
 As set out in the Notice to the Profession, caselaw and other source materials referenced in a factum should be hyperlinked.
 Where hyperlinks are provided, the parties need not file a Book of Authorities.
 The Registrars in Bankruptcy will ask for further materials if necessary.

 - Hard copies of the electronically filed materials, with the appropriate filing fee and copy of the court endorsement or order disposing of the matter, shall be filed with the Bankruptcy Court office, once regular court operations resume.
 Hard copies of the materials shall conform with the Rules of Civil Procedure requirements respecting court documents, including but limited to binding as required by Rule 4 of the Rules of Civil Procedure.

-- All materials and documents necessary for the hearing shall be saved and emailed as attachments using the file or estate number with the appropriate case sensitive prefix/suffix.
-For example, a Trustee’s Report filed in accordance with section 170 of the BIA would be named: BKRE 31-12345678.
-The table of prefixes/suffixes is available at the following https://www.ontariocourts.ca/scj/notices-and-orders-covid-19/notice-to/table-of-prefixes-bankruptcy/.
+- All materials and documents necessary for the hearing shall be saved and emailed using the standard document naming protocol set forth at paragraph C.8 of the Consolidated Notice to the Profession, Litigants, Accused Persons, Public and the Media, as amended.
 All electronic documents shall contain a hyperlinked table of contents/index and links to other electronically available documents, such as case authorities, etc.

 Parties are directed to the Law Society’s Virtual Commissioning resource as well as the Law Society’s Corporate Statement re: COVID-19 which provides for alternate means of commissioning affidavits.
 The Bankruptcy Court will accept unsworn affidavits prior to the hearing on the condition that a sworn affidavit is provided prior to the hearing or the affiant is available at the teleconference to swear the contents in accordance with the Notice to the Profession.